CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/retail.md

 carto.BUILD_CANNIBALIZATION_DATA(grid_type, store_query, resolution, distances, do_variables, do_urbanity_index, do_source, output_destination, output_prefix)
 {{%/ bannerNote %}}

+{{% bannerNote type="note" title="note"%}}
+In order to use this function the user should have an active Data Observatory subscription to a [CARTO Spatial Features](https://carto.com/spatial-data-catalog/browser/?provider=carto&category=derived) dataset covering the area of interest for the analysis in order to access the urbanity level data that is required.
+{{%/ bannerNote %}}

 **Description**

 This procedure is the first of two from the Cannibalization analysis workflow.
 It builds the dataset for the existing locations to be used by the procedure [`CANNIBALIZATION_OVERLAP`](#cannibalization_overlap) to estimate the overlap between existing stores and the potentially new ones.